The Vital Reminder Pro Athletes Are Giving Black Women About Self-Care

 Just take a look at this story about Serena Williams' Australian Open win while pregnant or this one about a past Venus Williams win at the U.S. Open or this whole list of athletes that have performed—and triumphed—through painful injuries.
 (My own father played basketball and once completed a whole game with a torn ankle.
 By the time he got home, his whole leg looked like an elephant's.
 He shrugged it off, wrapped it, iced it, and was back playing a few days later.)

 Sound familiar?
-As Black women, we're often expected to just bare the brunt of pain or hardship in order to "push through" or reach a certain goal, and even the progressive among us (i.e. me) who tell ourselves that we will not be defined by the echoing voices of our grandmas, aunties, or moms—those voices don't allow for "giving up" or "letting people down"—we still push ourselves to the limit almost by default.
+As Black women, we're often expected to just bear the brunt of pain or hardship in order to "push through" or reach a certain goal, and even the progressive among us (i.e. me) who tell ourselves that we will not be defined by the echoing voices of our grandmas, aunties, or moms—those voices don't allow for "giving up" or "letting people down"—we still push ourselves to the limit almost by default.

 There's a trigger there that says, "Nah, I can't just walk away.
 I have bills to pay," or "Taking a break is weak.
 I can do more.
 That's what it takes to be among the best.
 I must ride this wave until the wheels fall off and reach success by any means."

-And to the sis shaking your head, like, "Nah, that ain't me," just think about that last time you didn't say no to an opportunity because you didn't want to miss out, when that Twitter post, IG photo, or Facebook message didn't trigger a response of wanting to do something that would push a boundary, when you couldn't say "I'm busy" to that fantasy bae, or you had to get that 10th toy for your kids that you really couldn't afford.
+And to the sis shaking your head, like, "Nah, that ain't me," just think about that last time you didn't say no to an opportunity because you didn't want to miss out, when that Twitter post, IG photo, or Facebook message didn't trigger a response of wanting to do something that would push a boundary when you couldn't say "I'm busy" to that fantasy bae, or you had to get that 10th toy for your kids that you really couldn't afford.
 Yea, you, too.
 You are us, too.

 Tim Clayton/Corbis via Getty Images